 Karen Lee Andrews’ songcraft is built on a thorough knowledge of blues, gospel and soul music and motored by an undeniable hunger to connect.
 Yet the defining ingredient is Karen’s unshakeable artistic passion.

-Andrews mostly tours as a formidable trio, teaming up with Yanya Boston on drums and Adam Ventoura on bass – two exceptional musicians.
-Each musician is outstanding in his or her own right, but the dynamic of the group is exhilarating to witness!
-The trio delivers a classic hard-hitting blues rock.
-On occasion, Andrews performs with a full band, which includes Shannon Stitt on keys and Rawhiti Turnbull on lead guitar.
+Andrews mostly tours as a formidable 4-piece band, teaming up with Yanya Boston (Tina Arena, Thelma Plum, Thandi Phoenix, Joy) on drums, Adam Ventoura (Midnight Oil, Guy Sebastian, Oyobi) on bass and Shannon Stitt (The Beautiful Girls) on keys – three exceptional musicians.
+Each musician is outstanding in their right, but the dynamic of the group is exhilarating to witness!
+The 4-piece delivers a classic blues rock show with the balance of deep soul.

 REVIEWS / TESTIMONIALS

 “One of the most original and dignified talents to emerge in Australian Entertainment in a long time.
 She manages to be both imperial yet vulnerable.”